If your friend has Attention Deficit Disorder (ADD)

 disability; behaviour; learning disability; problems; concentration; attention deficit disorder; attention deficit hyperactivity disorder; ADD; ADHD; friend ;

-Most experts now say that Attention Deficit Disorder (say at-ten-shun def-iss-it dis-or-der) is one of a group of behaviour problems where kids find it really hard to concentrate on what they are doing.
+Most experts now say that Attention Deficit Disorder (say at-ten-shun def-iss-it dis-or-der) is one of a group of behaviour disorders where kids find it really hard to concentrate on what they are doing.
 They find it hard to make friends and often get into trouble at home or school for not listening properly or not paying attention to what they are doing.

 Sometimes it is called ADHD, which means attention deficit hyperactivity (say hi-per-act-iv-it-ee) disorder.
 Hyperactivity means being much more active than usual.